grahampugh/grahampugh.github.io/_posts/2019-04-19-macos-java-autopkg.md

 The AdoptOpenJDK project is maintaining a wide range of JDK and JRE installers.
 They offer JDK and JRE LTS builds for versions 8 and 11 over a wide range of platforms, as well as version 12.
 These are available to download from Github.

-I have made recipes for [AdoptOpenJDK 8 JDK and JRE](https://github.com/grahampugh/recipes/tree/master/AdoptOpenJDK).
+I have made recipes for [versions 8, 11 and 12 of AdoptOpenJDK JDK, and the 8 JRE](https://github.com/grahampugh/recipes/tree/master/AdoptOpenJDK).

 ## Amazon Corretto JDK